BunPuffs/Bnuuy/README.md

 ## Credits & Acknowledgments

-Whisky is possible thanks to the magic of several projects:
+Bnuuy is possible thanks to the magic of several projects:

 - [Whisky](https://getwhisky.app/) by Isaac Marovitz
 - [msync](https://github.com/marzent/wine-msync) by marzent